PaymentFusion/paymentfusion.github.io/_posts/2020-06-24-Payment_Fusion_Gateway_v1.0.3.md

 #### Features
 * Creates recurring contracts from a transaction request.
 * Adds support for healthcare vertical on TSYS.
-* Perform LUN validation on card data via HPP.
+* Validates card number using LUHN (mod10) algorithm on the Hosted Payment Page (HPP).

 &nbsp;
 ###### Deployment schedule